fafonso/liferay-puppet-vm/README.md

 #### Liferay #####

-* Default usage will download Liferay 6.2 CE GA4 - bundled with tomcat
+* Default usage will download Liferay 6.2 CE GA6 - bundled with Tomcat (7.0.62)
 * Configured to access lportal database
 * Configured to use <VAGRANT_SHARED_FOLDER>/liferay/deploy for deployments
 * <VAGRANT_SHARED_FOLDER>/liferay/portal-ext.properties available for configurations
 * Configures tomcat as an unix service
 * Use default port 8080 for http
+* Development mode (optional)
+	* Will import portal-developer.properties file

 #### Liferay (Cluster) #####

-* Default usage will download Liferay 6.2 CE GA4 - bundled with tomcat
+* Default usage will download Liferay 6.2 CE GA6 - bundled with Tomcat (7.0.62)
 * Configured to access lportal database for both nodes
 * Configured to use <VAGRANT_SHARED_FOLDER>/liferay/nodeX/deploy for deployments
 * <VAGRANT_SHARED_FOLDER>/liferay/nodeX/portal-ext.properties available for configurations